 Batu Balong is one of the most popular dive sites in Komodo National Park.
 It is essentially a giant rock bommie that is teeming with life.

-Horizontal and down currents can be strong so try to stay with your dive master.
+Horizontal and down currents can be strong so try to stay with your dive master and wear a dive computer if possible.
 The typical dive pattern is to start deep and zig zag your way to shallower depths.

 Occasionally, you can or will be instructed to grab a rock to catch your breath or observe everything around you.
 Currents are strongest on the ends of the island so you will stay on either the north or south wall.